Generic name: exenatide (Byetta) [ ex-EN-a-tide ]

 How should I use Byetta?

 Byetta is usually injected twice a day, before the morning and evening meals.
+Do not use after eating a meal.
 You must use Byetta within 60 minutes (1 hour) before eating.
 Your Byetta doses should be given at least 6 hours apart.
-Do not use Byetta after eating a meal.

 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.